 These chilies are dried first before simmering in a base of vinegar and tomatoes.

-In Asia, hot red chilies are used: blended then formed into a paste while adding other ingredients like sugar, shrimp paste, and soy sauce.
+In Asia, hot red chilies are used: blended and then formed into a paste while adding other ingredients like sugar, shrimp paste, and soy sauce.

 - Chili peppers

 - Onion (optional)